Censorship in the United States: Clinton administration

 The Child Online Protection Act, passed in 1998 and signed by Bill Clinton, was criticized and legally challenged by civil liberties groups, claiming that it "reduces the Internet to what is fit for a six-year-old.
 Through legal actions and permanent injunction, the act never took effect.

 21st century

 George W. Bush administration

-Press censorship issues arose again during the administration of President George W. Bush during the 2003 Invasion of Iraq.
+Press censorship issues arose again during the administration of President George W. Bush during the 2003 invasion of Iraq.
 Journalists who were embedded within the armed forces had to accept certain terms and restrictions on what they were reporting and additionally were required to make their reports available to media operations staff prior to publication.
-This process was put in place to not compromise security nor endanger troops by revealing exact locations.
+This process was put in place to avoid compromising security or endangering troops by revealing exact locations.

-President Bush's administration also attempted to censor results of climate studies, "nearly half of 1,600 government scientists at seven agencies ranging from NASA to the EPA had been warned against using terms like 'global warming' in reports or speeches, throughout Bush's eight-year presidency."
+President Bush's administration also attempted to censor results of climate studies: "nearly half of 1,600 government scientists at seven agencies ranging from NASA to the EPA had been warned against using terms like 'global warming' in reports or speeches, throughout Bush's eight-year presidency."